MateuszKrolik/RN-EXPENSE-TRACKER/README.md

-Up until this point, as an aspiring "pure" backend developer, I only made Multi-Page Applications, that would trigger full page re-renders upon every request. which would be slow to load for the end user.
+Up until this point, as an aspiring "pure" backend developer, I only made Multi-Page Applications, that would trigger full page re-renders upon every request.
+That approach was slow to load for the end user.

 By choosing to build this app using React and Redux
 I realised the benefits of Mobile/Single Page Applications